Viki-coding/community/testing.md

 <h2> Code Validation</h2>

+Disclaimer: We did not validate code already generated when using the Django framework, only code that we created.

 We used the following external sites to validate the code, some screen shots of validated codes presented below.

 * [Accessibility - Web Accessibility Evaluation Tool] (https://wave.webaim.org/)